danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 Counting 4.5 seconds in my head wasn’t intuitive - whole numbers felt easier, but I’d stress about getting the “.5” right.
 Not exactly calming.

-I also found it irritating to keep counting, was a distraction from trying to focus on the feeling of the breath in and out.
+I also found it irritating to keep counting, it was a distraction from trying to focus on the feeling of the breath in and out.

 I also found myself zoning out, mind wandering, forgetting what I'm supposed to be doing.

 I also had to set a time limit, since I could only spare a few minutes a day on this activity.
 So I’d set a phone timer, but even the gentlest tones startled me if I had drifted into a relaxed state, which felt like it was undoing the entire benefit of the session.

-So I thought: what I really want is an app that simply says:
+So I thought: What I really want is an app that simply says:

 > "Breathe in" ...
 4.5 seconds ...
 "Breathe out" ...
-4.5 seconds ... repeat ... then "All done."
+4.5 seconds ... repeat ...
+"All done."

 No bells, no ads, no login, no mystical forest energy.
 Just breathing with a reminder on each breath so I don't drift too far off, then when finished, a gentle phrase to let me know the session is complete, without startling me out of the relaxed state.